paytoncarter14/odonata-nextflow/README.md

 When the pipeline finished, your tree file and all intermediate files will be in the `output` folder in your run directory.

-If the pipeline needs to be restarted, you can tell Nextflow to use the cached output files:
+If your terminal exits for any reason, the pipeline will stop.
+You can resume the pipeline with cached output files:

 	nextflow run -resume ../../main.nf

+To ensure your pipeline will not be stopped if your terminal exits, you can start a screen session and submit the Nextflow command to the Slurm cluster:

+	screen
+ 	srun --time=72:00:00 --mem=8G nextflow run ../../main.nf

 # More runs